ckaiser79/tiny-forecast/README.md

  - provide a webserver and a customizeable html page with a graph
  - it is based on the library chartkick and therefore on google charts
    - it can be configured the same way as google charts can be.
    - it runs completly in your clients browser.
-No data is sent to external servers ()
+No data is sent to external servers (See https://developers.google.com/chart/interactive/docs/gallery/linechart bottom of page)
- - it computes the lgoistical function for you and provide a customizeable interface
+ - it computes the logistic function for you and provide a customizeable interface
- - it shows milestones or deadlines as vertical lines in your graph
+ - ~~it shows milestones or deadlines as vertical lines in your graph~~ (not yet)

 ## What this program is not